Nordstrom Surprise Sale: Score 25% Off Sitewide

-Nordstrom Surprise Sale: Score 25% Off Sitewide on Adidas, Barefoot Dreams and More
+Nordstrom Sale: Score 25% Off Sitewide on Tory Burch, Barefoot Dreams and More

-The retailer is offering 25% off sitewide across categories from apparel and footwear to beauty and home.
-Deeper discounts can be found on items that were already on sale -- up to 55% off.
-And Nordstrom's free shipping and returns policy makes it easy when we're not leaving the house right now.
+The department store is giving deals on almost everything, offering 25% off sitewide on apparel, footwear, accessories, beauty products and home.
+Nordstrom's free shipping and returns make it easy to shop as most of us are currently not leaving the house.

-Other retailers are also offering cyber discounts such as Everlane, DSW and Nasty Gal that are worth checking out.
+We think these surprise deals are as good as the ones we see at the Nordstrom Half-Yearly Sale, Black Friday and Winter Sale as you can additionally find deeper discounts of up to 55% off on items that were already discounted.

+Standout deals include Tory Burch leather crossbody bag, Barefoot Dreams blanket, Nike shoes, Adidas sweatpants and so much more.

 A hoodie you'll never want to take off.